Skip to content

 Myriad options exist to train developers, and we are proud of our robust training platforms that provide hands-on secure coding training in both offensive and defensive strategies.
 But training developers is only half the equation.
 We went ahead and solved the other half, too.
 We built a solution that trains everyone involved in the application development process.

-As a whole, the Security Journey belt-based learning system offers five paths that build upon each other, from two foundational paths (White and Yellow, ideal for non-developers in the SDLC) to three advanced developer-focused paths (Green, Brown, Black).
+As a whole, the Security Journey belt-based learning system offers role-based paths that build upon each other, from foundational paths to advanced paths.

 Just like their developer counterparts, non-developer SDLC professionals can hone their application security knowledge with a variety of Security Journey lessons and exercises – all designed to be taken by anyone, no matter their technical background.

-Completing both White and Yellow Belts gives learners, regardless of their coding knowledge, the basic security concepts and skills they need to contribute to building safer, more secure applications.
+Completing role-based gives learners, regardless of their coding knowledge, the basic security concepts and skills they need to contribute to building safer, more secure applications.
 These lessons are the most effective way to build a security-first mindset across your organization.

 From there, offering advanced application security training to development teams positions them to create and implement solid security-focused processes, like building a library of well-vetted open source code packages.